Berlin Jungfernheide station: U-Bahn station

 On 17 December 1997, the subway station received an elevator that connects both platforms with the front hall for accessibility reasons.

 In one part of the station and the adjoining unused track tunnel the fire-brigade exercise facility of the Berlin subway is located.
 It was inaugurated on 14 July 2003.
 The facility is 350 meters long, including a 90-meter smoke chamber.
-This marks the U5 platforms and tracks totally unusable.
+This makes the U5 platforms and tracks totally unusable.
 The U5 extension was later cancelled and became a tram route.
 In addition to the BVG-own staff firefighters, police, emergency physicians and Technisches Hilfswerk train in the emergency training center (Notfallübungscenter (NÜC)) the fire fighting and evacuation.
 An emergency exit can also be included in the exercises.

 Deutsche Bahn station

 The part of the station for regional trains was opened on 28 May 2006 along with the new Berlin Hauptbahnhof, which also included a major reorganisation of the train services in and around Berlin.
 The station is served around half-hourly for most of the day by the Regional-Express line RE4, which runs between Rathenow and Jüterbog, and the RegionalBahn service RB10, from Nauen to Berlin Hbf.

 Before the Ringbahn was reactivated in this area, its platform B was used in the early 1990s as a terminus for regional trains.